f1337/f1337.github.io/cv/index.md

 Experience
 ----------

+### Mode

+**Senior Developer Experience Engineer**

+*March 2021 - present*

 ### Oddball

 **Engineering Lead, Veterans Services Platform, va.gov**

-*June 2020 - present*
+*June 2020 - February 2021*

-I am the engineering lead for over 100 software engineers, designers, analysts, & researchers working on the Veteran Services Platform.
-Together we build and maintain tools and infrastructure to support the hundreds of folks building apps for va.gov, and the over 9 million U.S. veterans they're built for.
+I was the engineering lead for over 100 software engineers, designers, analysts, & researchers working on the Veteran Services Platform.
+Together we built and maintained tools and infrastructure to support the hundreds of folks building apps for va.gov, and the over 9 million U.S. veterans they're built for.

 - Drove reduction of continuous-integration times from 90+ minutes to under 20 minutes, for the first time in over 3 years.
 - Led effort to ensure 100% of veteran-facing applications are reviewed for privacy, security, and infrastructure readiness, _before_ public launch.